The Five Big Line Items You Need in Your Lease Accounting Budget

 You will need to perform functional testing on the new application to ensure that it produces proper accounting results for both the current and new standard.
 Once you have worked through all the bugs, you will want to conduct user acceptance testing with key members of the Accounting organizations.
 Then, you will need to train and rollout the software to the broader user community which might include members of the Real Estate, Accounts Payable, and Operations teams.

 The data capture and upload process will be the most time-consuming aspect of your lease accounting project.
 At most companies, leasing data is not warehoused in a single enterprise-wide repository.
 It is scattered across various spreadsheets and applications.
 Some leases may be stored in a binder on someone’s desk or a file cabinet in an office.
 You will need to locate each of the lease schedules for all your real estate, fleet, IT, and other equipment leases.

 Next you will need to perform a data abstraction process.
 Each lease will need to be reviewed to identify and capture the relevant data elements.
 The process can be accelerated by the use of automated “data abstraction” software which uses machine learning to scan and interpret leases.
 Expect that for many of your leases you will have to research missing fields.
 You will also need to investigate inconsistencies in the lease data that might arise from comparing different sources.

 5) Project Management

 A large scale project such as lease accounting will require dedicated oversight and governance for success.
-You will need both an executive sponsor and dedicated project management resources to ensure that plans remain on schedule, within scope and on-budget.
-The project management function will also on-boarding new team members, monitor for potential risks and escalate time-sensitive issues.
-The executive sponsor will champion the initiative, clear potential obstacles and secure the necessary budget for the project.
+You will need an executive sponsor and dedicated project management resources to ensure that plans remain on schedule, within scope, and on-budget.
+The project management function will also on-board new team members, monitor for potential risks, and escalate time-sensitive issues.
+The executive sponsor will champion the initiative, clear potential obstacles, and secure the necessary budget for the project.